-A guide for parents whose teenagers with attention deficit disorder may be drinking during the holidays — and beyond.
+A guide for parents whose teenagers with attention deficit disorder may be drinking alcohol — especially over the summer or during the holidays.

 As I sat down to write this article, I thought of families I’ve worked with over recent months.
 I remember the frantic call from a mother whose 15-year-old daughter, Jennifer, has attention deficit hyperactivity disorder (ADHD) and was found by police at a party, too drunk to talk.

 Another family received a call from the police about their son, Billy, who was pulled over in his car because he had been weaving across the road.
 His blood alcohol was above the accepted level.
 His parents thought he was at a movie with friends.

 Some of the stories are less dramatic.
 A son begins to lose motivation at school, and his grades drop.
 After talking with the school counselor, his parents discover that he has been hanging around with a group of kids known to drink heavily.

 Many teens with ADHD have low self-esteem and limited social success, so some turn to drinking to be accepted, to fit in.
 We also know that some teens with ADHD are impulsive, and use poor judgment when they drink.
 These issues come into intense focus over the summer or during the holidays, when life becomes a party and alcohol is the beverage of choice for many teens and adults.

 Why Is the Use of Alcohol of Concern for Any Teen?